 Madison County is not unique in trying to pass the 1 cent sales tax.
-47 other counties in the State of Illinois have successfully passed CSFT.
-Madison County neighbors Bond, Macoupin, and Jersey Counties have all passed it, and St. Clair County has it on the April 4th ballot.
-This means that all of these 47 counties have visitors and non-residents helping to fund their schools and lower their property tax rates.
+49 other counties in the State of Illinois have successfully passed CSFT.
+Madison County neighbors Bond, Macoupin, Montgomery, and Jersey Counties have all passed it.
+This means that all of these 49 counties have visitors and non-residents helping to fund their schools and lower their property tax rates.
 It is estimated that 30 to 40% of sales tax revenue in Madison County would come from visitors and non-residents.
 This means that we can allow visitors to help lower our property tax rates and help fund our schools.

 The Most Recent Results

 While early on, some counties were unsuccessful in passing CSFT, this trend has changed drastically in recent years.
-In the November 2016 election, CSFT was on the ballot in eight counties and ALL EIGHT COUNTIES PASSED THE MEASURE!
+In the November 2016 and the April 2017 elections, CSFT has been on the ballot in sixteen counties and the measure has passed in ten of them.
 What has been the reason CSFT has become a popular option?
 A major reason is property tax relief!
 As property tax has become a more important issue, county residents have realized that CSFT offers a way for local school boards to provide financial relief to property owners and help to offset building and maintenance costs with a new stream of revenue.